DMU-XMU/Learning-Task-relevant-Representations-via-Rewards-and-Real-Actions-for-Reinforcement-Learning/README.md

-# Learning Task-relevant Representations for Generalization via Characteristic Functions of Reward Sequence Distributions
+# Learning Task-relevant Representations via Rewards and Real Actions for Reinforcement Learning

-This is the code of paper **Learning Task-relevant Representations for Generalization via Characteristic Functions of Reward Sequence Distributions**.
-Rui Yang, Jie Wang*, Zijie Geng, Mingxuan Ye, Shuiwang Ji, Bin Li, Feng Wu.
-SIGKDD 2022. \[[arXiv](https://arxiv.org/abs/2205.10218)\]
+This is the code of paper **Learning Task-relevant Representations via Rewards and Real Actions for Reinforcement Learning**.

 ## Requirements